laravel-enso/documentation/docs/packages/vue-datatable.md

 when selecting/deselecting an entire page
 - custom events, with no payload, for `ajax` type of buttons, as configured in the template (also see the Buttons section above).
-- custom events, with the whole row the button is positioned on as payload, for buttons that have a meta event property (the even name is the property value)
+- custom events, with the entire row the button is positioned on as payload, for buttons that have a meta event property (the even name is the property value)

 ### The query